-August 24, 2024
+August 5, 2024

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Rockefeller U.S. Small-Mid Cap ETF and Rockefeller Global Equity ETF (each a "Fund" and collectively the "Funds"), each a series of Tidal Trust III (the "Trust"), dated August 24, 2024, as may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Rockefeller Opportunistic Municipal Bond ETF, Rockefeller California Municipal Bond ETF and Rockefeller New York Municipal Bond ETF (each a "Fund" and collectively the "Funds"), a series of Tidal Trust III (the "Trust"), dated August 5, 2024, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
-A copy of the Prospectus may be obtained without charge, by calling the Funds at (844) 992-1333, visiting www.RockefellerETFs.com, or writing to the Rockefeller ETFs, c/o U.S. Bank Global Fund Services, P.O.
-Box 701, Milwaukee, Wisconsin 53201-070.
+A copy of the Prospectus may be obtained without charge, by calling the Funds at (844) 992-1333, visiting www.RockefellerETFs.com, or writing to the Rockefellar ETFs, c/o U.S. Bank Global Fund Services, P.O.
+Box 701, Milwaukee, Wisconsin 53201-0701.

-Each Fund's audited financial statements for the most recent fiscal year (when available) will be incorporated into this SAI by reference to such Fund's most recent Annual Report to Shareholders (File No. 811-23312).
+Each Fund's audited financial statements for the most recent fiscal year (when available) will be incorporated into this SAI by reference to such Fund's most recent Annual Report to Shareholders (File No. 811- 23312).
 When available, a copy of each Fund's Annual Report to Shareholders may be obtained at no charge by contacting the Funds at the address or phone number noted above.